 A contact lens patient called my office saying she was recently treated medically at an urgent care center for an eye infection last week.
 She was given a basic antibiotic and did not return for care.
 She noticed the vision was getting worse.
 She called my office (for the first time) about a week later and my staff told her she needed to be seen in our office immediately.
 When we examined her she couldn’t even see the big E with her glasses.
 Worse, though, was that she had a dense, central corneal scar.
+Here you can find more about online booking companies.
 We immediately contacted her insurance company and we referred her to the emergency room immediately at a local hospital where it was stated she needed to seen an ophthalmologist and preferably, a corneal specialist.

 The take home point is that if you’re treated at urgent care for an eye infection, you need to be followed up by an optometrist or ophthalmologist to rule out progression of the disease.
 We are hoping that there isn’t any permanent loss of vision with this patient.